 Is there any other reason to choose nutritionist over dietitian?

-In the interest of providing options, I will say that if the nutritionist route sounds right for you, there are certifications some of which are similar to dietetics.
+If the nutritionist route sounds right for you, there are certifications for it.
 This website here provides a full list.
-Just be warned that “nutritionist” can imply a less science-/evidence based practice to professionals.
-For example the website that I linked to is called Natural Healers, which focuses on holistic medicine, which some people have strong opinions on.
+Just be warned that “nutritionist” implies a less science-/evidence based practice to professionals.
+For example the website that I linked to is called Natural Healers, which focuses on holistic medicine.Some people have strong opinions on that kind of thing.
 If that’s your cup of tea, then pursue that as hard as you can!
 Just keep in mind other’s might feel differently.

-Finally, I’d like to add that, whether you’re a nutritionist, or someone who’s graduated, but hasn’t earned their RD yet, WIC centers are usually open to hiring those without an RD certification.
-The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) provides federal grants to states for supplemental foods, health care referrals, and nutrition education for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to age five who are found to be at nutritional risk (source).
-Since nutrition sessions are required to take part in the WIC program, clinics need “nutrition professionals” to educate the clients.
+Finally, if you’re a nutritionist, or someone who’s graduated, but hasn’t earned their RD yet, WIC centers are more open to hiring those without an RD certification.
+WIC provides federal grants to states for supplemental foods, health care referrals, and nutrition education for young mothers or mothers-to-be and their children up to age five who are at nutritional risk.
+Since WIC requires their clients to participate in nutrition sessions, clinics need “nutrition professionals” to educate the clients.
 From what I understand, this job can be repetitive, and sometimes clients aren’t very receptive (I saw one dietitian refer to it as “the DMV but for food vouchers”).
 However, it’s a great starting point if you’re looking for nutrition experience after college, but haven’t quite made it to the process of applying for an internship (or are happy with being a nutritionist!).

 In short, nutritionist is a viable career choice, but a very narrow one.
 If you know for sure WIC career or a private practice in a state that allows it is what you want in life, go for it!